gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 (e.g. name, path, classpath and project dependencies).
 - If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `EclipseWorkspace` model determines the root project and traverses the whole hierarchy.
 The `EclipseWorkspace` contains all `EclipseProject` of that hierarchy.
+- If a composite contains at least two projects with the same name at the time of building it, an `IllegalStateException` is thrown.

 ##### Open issues